heseltime/heseltime.github.io/pages/khg.md

 ![Beer Run Plus Floor Party Combo Event to Get Floor Parties More Active, as an Example](Beerrun WS2024 + Floor Party.png)

-(Tools used: Canva, Dalle for the image (generation), photo permissions!)
+(Tools used: Canva, Dall-E for the image (generation), photo permissions!)

 ## Conclusion